HaliteChallenge/Halite-II/admin/INSTALL.md

 We need four buckets: one for compiled bot storage, one for uploaded bots, one for replays, and one for error logs.
 (You may also need one for storing the worker/coordinator, when deploying without being able to pull from Github.)
 Create the buckets and put their names in `apiserver/apiserver/config.py`.

 ### Upload Coordinator and Worker to GCS (Non-Github Deploy Only)

+Zip the Halite repository folder into a .tgz file and upload it as `Halite.tgz` in the root of the GCS bucket (currently `halite-2-deployed-artifacts`).

 ## MySQL Server